dropwizard/dropwizard/docs/source/manual/internals.rst

 Another important command is db - allowing to execute various db actions

 Similar to ``ConfiguredBundle``, some commands require access to configuration parameters and should extend the ``ConfiguredCommand`` class, using your application’s ``Configuration`` class as its type parameter.
-In Next - there is currently no use of custom commands.

 The CLI class
 *************